Fasting is Feasting on God

 Don’t Doubt

-The devil cannot defeat us until he disarms us, and his best tactic to do so is to either make us doubt God’s Word, ignore it, or block His Word from our mind.
-Jesus warned us about what happens when we disregard God’s words:
+The devil cannot defeat us until he disarms us, and his best tactic to do so is to either make us doubt God’s Word, ignore it, or block His Word from our minds.

 Adam and Eve were instructed to fast, abstain, resist the fruit hanging on the tree of the knowledge of good and evil.
 All they had to do were to eat from the tree of life.
 All they needed to do were to feed on God’s life-giving Word.